aleenalentin/turtlesim_multi_waypoint/README.md

 To move the turtle through multiple waypoints
 # To run the code:

-1. Create a new workspace
+1. Create a new ROS workspace
 2. Clone the code
  ```Shell
  https://github.com/aleenalentin/Turtlesim_Multiple_Waypoint_control.git